-The Minneapolis-St. Paul, MN-WI MSA had an estimated population of 3,208,212 in July, 2007.
-The MSA consists of 11 counties in Minnesota (Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright) and 2 counties in Wisconsin (Pierce, St. Croix).
+According to U.S. Census data, the Minneapolis-St. Paul-Bloomington MN-WI MSA had an estimated population of 3,757,952 in 2024.
+The MSA consists of 14 counties in Minnesota (Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Le Sueur, Mille Lacs, Ramsey, Scott, Sherburne, Sibley, Washington, Wright) and two counties in Wisconsin (Pierce, St. Croix).
+In 2011, MPCA and WDNR established an air monitoring MOA that included only the Minneapolis-St. Paul-Bloomington MN-WI MSA.
+This updated MOA will replace the 2011 MOA for the Minneapolis-St. Paul-Bloomington MN-WI MSA.